oshiomah1/oshiomah1.github.io/_posts/2021-3-17-Week_9_Walkthrough.md

 The main way we're going to be looking at this information this week is by using 'genome summaries', which are a tool included in the ggkbase platform.

-Genome summaries are an important part of the ggkbase platform that allow users to interrogate the metabolic potential of the bins they’ve created.
+Genome summaries are an important part of the ggkbase platform that allow users to interrogate the metabolic potential of the bins they’ve created, and see what remains in the unbinned fraction.
 To make a genome summary, first click on Genome Summary at the top of the page, then click Create Genome Summary.

 At this point you are able to restrict genome summaries to certain projects.
 For the purposes of this assignment, select all projects you have access to and click "Go to  Genome Summary".